nikhilnair31/The-Mass/README.md

 ## To-do

-- [ ] Add items
+- [ ] Add spray particle collision logic
-  - room fresherner to spray with
+- [ ] Add logic to combine 2 pickables (spray and lighter)
-  - bug spray and lighter to flamethrow with
+- [ ] Add spray and lighter models and preab
 - [ ] Add more things in closet and bedroom
 - [ ] Create a player vent movement controller
 - [ ] Add effects as vent is traversed